TeriAnn's Guide to Aladdin Mantle Lamps

 The disassembled burner assembly for a model 1.
 Plume & Atwood sold this burner to other companies as well as Aladdin.
 The only difference being the labeling on the wick raiser knob.

-Aladdin Model 1 one and a half quart table lamp with a 204 glass shade.
+Aladdin Model 1 one and a half quart table lamp.
 While this fount is uncommon on Aladdin model 1 lamps they were the standard for some other Plume and Atwood manufacturered mantle lamps made for other companies.

 The 1 quart embossed foot and the 1 quart plain foot table lamps are identical except for the foot.
 The 1 quart plain foot is the most common model 1 table lamp.
 Some model 2 one quart embossed foot lamps were built so if you see one be sure to check the top of the inner drought tube to see if you are looking at a model 1 or model 2 lamp.